quii/learn-go-with-tests/context-aware-reader.md

 ```

 We can more or less copy the first test but now we're:
-- Creating a context with cancellation so we can `cancel` after the first read
+- Creating a `context.Context` with cancellation so we can `cancel` after the first read
 - For our code to work we'll need to pass `ctx` to our function
 - We then assert that post-`cancel` nothing was read